 On a recent trip to Lake Garda sponsored by the consortium for Chiaretto and Bardolino, Grape Collective’s Lisa Denning was hosted by Roberta Bricolo for a tasting and lunch inside the winery’s cozy tavern.
 The following interview was conducted by email following the trip.

 Lisa Denning: Your parents were pioneers of the Custoza DOC, beginning in 1975.
 Why did they decide to start a winery and what were they doing before winemaking?

-Just married, my father inspired my mother in this same passion and, against all the requests of their respective families, they ventured into the world of wine.
-They invested everything they had to buy the winery machinery and in 1975 the first Custoza DOC and Bardolino DOC wines were born.
+Just married, my father inspired my mother in this same passion and, against their respective families' requests, ventured into the world of wine.
+They invested everything they had to buy the winery machinery, and in 1975 the first Custoza DOC and Bardolino DOC wines were born.
 They were pioneers like a few other families who began in those same years and who are now, with us, colleagues who pursue quality and love for our land.

-My parents started with a few hectares of land which has grown a lot over time with major investments to make their dream come true.
-I still have the memory of their life when I was very young, the harvest with the songs of the women, the sandwiches and sitting in the vineyard for lunch and the memorable dinners with friends and customers in the tavern which is now our tasting room.
+My parents started with a few hectares of land, which has grown significantly over time with major investments to make their dream come true.
+I still remember their life when I was very young, the harvest with the songs of the women, the sandwiches and sitting in the vineyard for lunch and the memorable dinners with friends and customers in the tavern which is now our tasting room.
 I remember the men at work until late, the first orders we received from abroad and the work to apply by hand the first back labels for the US market, but above all I remember so much joy of life.